 In Los Angeles, Caroline is first violinist of the classical-crossover Sonus Quartet, which has appeared at Disney Hall, collaborated with Stevie Wonder in the premiere of his newly commissioned work at the Library of Congress, and recorded for artists including Norah Jones and the Red Hot Chili Peppers.

-Caroline has performed and recorded with artists including Black Eyed Peas, Carrie Underwood, Paul McCartney, Barbra Streisand, Beyonce, Justin Timberlake, Seal, Herbie Hancock, TI, Diana Krall, Alicia Keys, Sarah Mclachlan, Rod Stewart, Colbie Caillot, Rihanna, Neil Diamond, Bette Midler, Lionel Richie, Natalie Cole, John Mayer, Michael Buble, Jaime Foxx, Michael Bolton, Avril Lavigne, Kelly Clarkson, Carlos Santana, Jackie Evancho, Brad Paisley, Queen Latifah, Josh Groban, Daughtry, John Legend, Adam Sandler, and Gnarls Barkley, among many others.
+Caroline has performed and recorded with artists including Black Eyed Peas, Carrie Underwood, Paul McCartney, Barbra Streisand, Beyonce, Justin Timberlake, Herbie Hancock, TI, Diana Krall, Alicia Keys, Sarah Mclachlan, Rod Stewart, Colbie Caillot, Rihanna, Neil Diamond, Bette Midler, Lionel Richie, Natalie Cole, John Mayer, Michael Buble, Jaime Foxx, Michael Bolton, Avril Lavigne, Kelly Clarkson, Carlos Santana, Jackie Evancho, Brad Paisley, Queen Latifah, Josh Groban, Daughtry, John Legend, Adam Sandler, and Gnarls Barkley, among many others.

 Her TV appearances include The Tonight Show with Jay Leno, the Grammy Awards, American Idol, Dr. Phil, SNL, The Ellen Degeneres Show, MTV Movie Awards, People's Choice Awards, American Music Awards, Late Show with David Letterman, Late Night with Conan O' Brian, Jimmy Kimmel Live!, The Young and the Restless, and The Tyra Banks Show, among others.